-As we can observe from Algorithm 1, for each incoming VM_i , we first sort the completion time t{ij} of each PM and accordingly rearrange the PMs set.
-After that, starting from the first PM (the best choice to place VM_i in minimizing total completion time) in the rearranged PMs, we try to place the incoming VM_i .
-If PM_i 's remaining capacity C_i is sufficient, we can directly place VM_i and switch to place the next VM.
+As we could observe from Algorithm 1, for each incoming $VM_i$ , we first sort the completion time $t{ij}$ of each PM and accordingly rearrange the PMs set.
+After that, starting from the first PM (the best choice to place $VM_i$ in minimizing total completion time) in the rearranged PMs, we try to place the incoming $VM_i$ .
+If $PM_j$ 's remaining capacity $C_j$ is sufficient, we could directly place $VM_i$ and switch to place the next VM.
 Otherwise, by using the Direct Placement to test the migration constraint, we try to adopt the migration-based VM placement.
-For the off-line scenario, it is an emulated Migration-based Placement.
+Considering the two loops in Algorithm 1, the total time complexity of our off-line MBVMP algorithm is $O(M^2N)$ .
+Again, note that the Migration-based Placement is only emulated for the off-line scenario.

 In Algorithm 2, we try to achieve the Migration-based VM placement.
-That is, we try to find the qualified victim VM among all VMs on PM_j to migrate.
-For each VM_k already placed in PM_j , if it can make enough room for the incoming VM_i , we then try to find it a best new host.
-That is, among all the other PMs (except PM_i itself) with enough remaining capacity to accept VM_k , we select the PM that can yield the minimal completion time increase as the best new host.
-Among these VMs that can make enough room for the incoming VM_i , we select the best victim VM that has the minimal increased completion time.
+That is, we try to find the qualified victim VM among all VMs on $PM_j$ to migrate.
+For each $VM_k$ already placed in $PM_j$ , if it could make enough room for the incoming $VM_j$ , we then try to find it a best new host.
+That is, among all the other PMs (except $PM_j$ itself) with enough remaining capacity to accept $VM_k$ , we select the PM that could yield the minimal completion time increase as the best new host.
+Among these VMs that could make enough room for the incoming $VM_j$ , we select the best victim VM that has the minimal increased completion time.
 After that, we verify whether the victim is qualified by testing the migration constraint.
+Through comparing the Direct Placement and Migration-based Placement in minimizing the total completion time, we could know if the selected best victim VM is qualified.
+If the migration constraint is satisfied, the victim VM is qualified.
+Then, we do the migration and place the incoming $VM_i$ .